 If you short the stock (meaning you are betting on the stock price falling), you’ll be the one paying the dividend.
-This is called “Payment in Lieu” (Pil).
-This normally doesn’t attract any tax obligations for you.
+This process is called “Payment in Lieu” (Pil).
+Paying the fee normally doesn’t attract any tax obligations for you.

 Conversely, if you have a long position but your broker has your stock loaned out to a short seller you’ll get a Pil credit instead of the dividend.

 US taxpayers who are recipients of Pil credits should discuss the tax implications with their tax adviser.

 Does it matter which country your broker is from when it comes to how much you owe in taxes?